Social Media Is Toxic: How to Protect Your Kids from It

 Ground Picture/Shutterstock.com

 The answer to the ‘is social media toxic’ question is always yes, but if your plan is to order the networks by toxicity, it depends on your parameters.
+It’s worth being aware that, even where content moderation is in place, this is never fool-proof, and content promoting online toxicity or that is otherwise harmful can always slip through the net.
 Before letting your kids use them, here’s the basic explanation of the most toxic social platforms!

 Instagram is the most popular social media at this moment, and that’s the reason why it’s topping our list.
 As its focus is on photos and videos, Instagram is loaded with filtered content and posts that show people enjoying themselves.
-Whether it’s celebrities or their friends, that could compromise a child’s self-esteem.
+Whether it’s celebrities or their friends, that could compromise a child’s self-esteem or expose them to toxic content.

 Snapchat